 Steve achieved the grade of Shodan 初 from Shihan Yukimitsu Kobayashi in August 2016.

-Steve is a Joint Aikikai Council qualified Coach Level 2 and holds a current First Aid at Work qualification (FAIB approved 29/01(305)).
+Steve is a Joint Aikikai Council qualified Coach Level 2 and holds a current Emergency First Aid Basic Life Support qualification (issued 15/10/2018).

 Ivelin (Ivan) Boyadzhiev Sensei (初 1st Dan So Hombu)